Making a voluntary self-disclosure to HMRC for suspected breaches of UK export controls

 Where a firm discovers or suspects incorrect licence usage, breach of licence conditions or unlicensed exports it is important for them to consider making a voluntary self-disclosure to HMRC.

 Breaches of UK Export Controls are liable to prosecution under section 68(1) of the Customs & Excise Management Act (CEMA) 1979.
 This states that a person who contravenes a prohibition commits an offence and shall be liable on summary conviction to a penalty of three times the value of the goods or level 3 on the standard scale, whichever is greater.
 This is a strict liability offence.
+When dealing with export control offences HMRC has a number of options available to it in terms of enforcement.
+These options are generally determined by the nature and seriousness of the offence and range from a written warning, through to offering a compound settlement or referring the matter to the Crown Prosecution Service with a view to instituting criminal proceedings.

 The powers to issue a compound settlement are contained in section 152 of CEMA and allow HMRC to enter into an agreement to settle offences out of court as an alternative to criminal proceedings.
 Compounding has a number of advantages, for example, saving time and money in the form of legal fees.
 Furthermore, HMRC's policy is generally one of not publicising the names of individuals or companies accepting compound settlements, which reduces the risk of damage to a firm’s reputation.